But that's skipping ahead a bit...

 When I joined Pacific Bell in 1971, a co-worker introduced me to one of his friends who was into role-playing games.
 With a small group of what are now my good friends I started playing Dungeons and Dragons, then Advanced Dungeons and Dragons and then Warhammer.
 Still do.
 Growing up is so overrated.

 Around 1997, I contacted Kim Siddorn of Regia Anglorum, the UK Viking age re-enacting group.
 I wanted a copy of the Valsgarde 7 helmet, a pre-Viking Age beauty.
-He knew Ivor Lawton, the craftsman who made the replica (and was currently creating the British Museum's replica of the Sutton Hoo helmet.)
+He knew Ivor Lawton, the craftsman who made replicas of it (and was busy creating a replica of the Sutton Hoo helmet for the British Museum.)
 It wasn't to be; the artist disappeared into the Black Forest and I had to live without the helmet.

 Sometime thereafter, Kim connected me with Douglas, who was interested in Viking age re-enactment.
 Douglas and I agreed to meet and drive up to Lake Camanche where a new Viking group was getting together.
 At that lakeside encampment, we met Kay and Tory.
 Douglas and I joined their group, called the Vikings of Kyrbyr, a household of an SCA spin-off called The Empire of Chivalry and Steel.
 Later, I invited Dan to join us; he was a friend from an Atari computer users group we both belonged to.